kobso1245/Dungeons_and_pythons/README.md

  - Dungeon's map can be printed
  - Treasures are randomly picked
  - Written tests for the hero movement
+ - Made some adjustments on the hero and Enemy files

 #To do list for the Dungeon class:
  - Make the actual Enemies and Treasures on the map